EmilRejman/WeatherTemperaturePrediction/README.md

 Data analize shall be run before prediction files to prepere the data.

-Further description and conclusions of separete methods in jupyter-notebook files.
+Further description and conclusions for each method in jupyter-notebook files.

 Currently workng on: get more data from different places on the map from api and predict temperature with better accuracy and longer period (5 days).